glouppe/info8010-deep-learning/lecture6.md

 .center.circle.width-30[![](figures/lec6/lecun.jpg)]

 .italic[
-People are now building a new kind of software by assembling networks of parameterized functional blocks and by training them from examples using some form of gradient-based optimization.

 An increasingly large number of .bold[people are defining the networks procedurally in a data-dependent way (with loops and conditionals)], allowing them to change dynamically as a function of the input data fed to them.
 It's really .bold[very much like a regular program, except it's parameterized].
 ]